GLOBAL MARKETS-Euro rises on ECB lending talk, world stocks fall

 The euro zone common currency EUR= rose 0.4 percent to $1.3509, pulling away from a five-week low of $1.3420 struck on Thursday.

+"Whether it will persist or not is highly debatable.
+This is a knee-jerk euro reaction and I think it will struggle to hold around this level," Levinson added.

-Apparent disagreement between Germany and the UK about how to solve the European debt crisis kept investors on the edge, however.
+Apparent disagreement by Germany and the UK about how to solve the European debt crisis kept investors on the edge, however.

 At a news conference in Berlin, the leaders of both countries sent out conflicting messages to markets, with British Prime Minister David Cameron calling for "decisive action" to stabilize the euro zone and German Chancellor Angela Merkel favoring a "step-by-step" approach.
 [ID:nL5E7MI3L8]